With such a pressing need for weapons of all sorts, it is remarkable that the members of the

 Sicily.

-When first created, many Auxiliers, particularly those in the countryside, took along there
+When first created, many Auxiliers, particularly those in the countryside, took along their

 own weapons, including shotguns, and were supplied solid-shot cartridges (to complement the usual ‘buckshot’